isaacg1/isaacg1.github.io/project-ideas.md

 **Future steps**:
 Search over all possible policies with an MDP solver.
-Find the pareto-optimal tradeoff of relative completions vs. throughput, perhaps corresponding to best policies at a variety of loads.
+Find the Pareto-optimal tradeoff of relative completions vs. throughput, perhaps corresponding to best policies at a variety of loads.
-Solve symbollically for throughput and relative completions.
+Solve symbolically for throughput and relative completions.

 ### Optimal Transform {#optimal-transform}